pkarsy/rcCalibrator/README.md

 It is possible that the application reads the EEPROM and uses the OSCCAL value provided.
 However I find the method quite fragile.
 A programming mistace can overwrite the contents of the EEPROM.
-The only good this method has is there is no need for recompilation for every atmega chip, but again the compilation is quite fast.
+The only good this method has is there is no need for recompilation for every atmega chip, but the compilation is quite fast.